FFVT Summer School 2022: "Displacement, Governance and Human Rights"

 Paula Fraschia, International University College of Turin

-Dr Jörn Grävingholt, German Development Institute (GDI)
+Dr Jörn Grävingholt, German Institute of Development and Sustainability (IDOS)

 Dr Stefan Kordel, Friedrich-Alexander-University Erlangen-Nürnberg (FAU)